mirisuzanne/teacupgorilla/content/adjectives.rst

 ==========

-**Teacup Gorilla** are a petite & deadly ground-dwelling band that inhabits the china shops of Denver with angular riffs, twisted stories, and obtuse stomping.
+**Teacup Gorilla** are a petite & deadly ground-dwelling band that inhabits the china shops of Denver, CO with angular riffs, twisted stories, and obtuse stomping.

 ..
-BAND
+BAND / BUSINESS
-.. ----
+.. ---------------

 `Daniel`_, `Eric`_, and `Sondra`_ have been
-playing/fighting together over ten years, and across a wide range of media, before forming their own band in 2010.
+playing/fighting together over ten years, across a wide range of genres & media.

-..
-BUSINESS
-.. --------

-Since then Teacup Gorilla has performed at book releases and bars, poetry readings, and hard-core house shows — composed live theatre soundtracks, founded the `The Bakery`_ arts warehouse, and infiltrated great local venues like Larimer Lounge, and Pikes Peak Brewing Co, and Lion's Lair.
+They have performed at book releases and bars, poetry readings, and hard-core house shows — composed live theatre soundtracks, founded the `The Bakery`_ arts warehouse, and infiltrated great local venues like `Larimer Lounge`_, `Pikes Peak Brewing Co`_, and `Syntax Physic Opera`_.

 ..
 MUSIC